ubyssey/styles/_guides/events.markdown

 ## Event Date Box

-Used inside event widgets and components.
-Displays the month and day in condensed form.
+The date box is used inside event widgets and components.
+It displays the month and day in condensed form.
 Can be used with or without a border.

 ### Preview